-- The target growth rate is an aggregate of 15% over that three-year period, for which the executive officer earns one Common Share for each ABV PSU. - At 80% of the target growth (or 12%), which we refer to as the threshold, the executive officer earns one-half share for each ABV PSU; for growth rates below that amount, the executive officer earns no Common Shares. - At 120% of the target growth (or 18%) or above, which we refer to as the maximum, the executive officer earns two of our Common Shares for each ABV PSU.
+- The target growth rate is an aggregate of 15% over that three-year period, for which the recipient earns one Common Share for each ABV PSU. - At 80% of the target growth (or 12%), which we refer to as the threshold, the recipient earns one-half share for each ABV PSU; for growth rates below that amount, the recipient earns no Common Shares. - At 120% of the target growth (or 18%) or above, which we refer to as the maximum, the recipient earns two of our Common Shares for each ABV PSU.